Jeimer Candelario Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.38 team ERA ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- Mets pitchers combine to allow 129 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- In his last appearance on Saturday, the righty tossed 3 1/3 innings against the Boston Red Sox, allowing two earned runs while surrendering three hits.
+- The right-hander last pitched on Saturday against the Boston Red Sox, when he threw six innings, allowing five earned runs while giving up six hits.

-- In 18 games this season, the 30-year-old has a 3.27 ERA and 11.4 strikeouts per nine innings, while giving up a batting average of .204 to his opponents.
+- The 39-year-old has put up an ERA of 4.20, with 10.2 strikeouts per nine innings, in 18 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.